sirrobzeroone/GemaldeArt/README.md

-All Images and frames are in the Public Domain for the US and most are in the Public Domain in other countries as being over 100 years since the death of the artist (except potrait ICON).
+All Images and frames are in the Public Domain for the US and most are in the Public Domain in other countries as being over 100 years since the death of the artist (except portrait ICON cc-by-sa).
 See full details for image source and liscencing inide "_Read Me.txt"

 I tried to get a mix of Images and Styles, Rough index: